Pinterest Hidden Image

 Let the cake sit out at room temperature for an hour or two before serving and warm up the remaining toffee sauce before pouring it over.
 You can also reheat it in the oven or microwave until warm.

-How do you know when sticky toffee pudding is done?
+How do you know when the pudding is done?

 To check the pudding is done, insert a skewer or toothpick into the center, it should come out with a few sticky crumbs on it.